ditscheri/laravel-check-constraints/README.md

 });
 ```

-Of course you will still want to validate your data and detect such things inside of your application code before even reaching out to the database.
-But sometimes it is useful, to add additional integrity checks right on the database layer itself.
+Of course you will still want to validate your data within the application code and detect such things before even reaching out to the database.
+But sometimes it is useful to add additional integrity checks right on the database layer itself.

 ## Testing